codecrafters-io/build-your-own-redis/stage_descriptions/bitmaps-04-pk5.md

 ### Strings and bitmaps

-As bitmaps are strings, string commands work on keys created with `SETBIT`. `SETBIT` writes bits into the string; `GET` returns that string.
+As bitmaps are strings, string commands work on keys created with `SETBIT`. `SETBIT` writes bits into the string. `GET` returns that string.

 Offset `0` is the most significant bit of the first byte.
 Setting bit `1` produces the byte `01000000`, which is the ASCII character `@`: